 Have you heard about the remarkable nutritional benefits found in hempseeds?
 These small, round seeds are a full 33% protein and 9% Omega-3 fatty acids by weight.
 They are rich in Vitamin E, fiber and several important minerals.

 Hempseeds contain all 21 amino acids, the building blocks of protein that are essential to life.
 The protein in hempseeds is considered to be easily digestible, absorbed and assimilated (utilized within the cells), a rare find in the vegetable kingdom.
 The protein, especially the 8 essential amino acids that we are unable to manufacture within the body, found in hempseeds are well represented, making it one of the few vegetarian/ vegan foods containing ‘complete protein’.

-Although soy contains more protein when we compare the numbers, unfermented soy products contain significant anti-nutrients that interfere with the body’s ability to use soy protein.
+Although soy contains more protein when we compare the raw numbers, unfermented soy products contain significant anti-nutrients that interfere with the body’s ability to digest and utilize soy protein.
 Hempseeds contain no anti-nutrients, allowing their protein to absorb easily to build strong organs, tissues, blood, immune defenses, and literally every cell in our bodies.